binhrobles/ghosts-services/README.md

 - For testing with real/shared infrastructure, integration tests, pre-commit smoke test
 - `yarn deploy:personal-complete` should deploy a personal stack using the machine's `whoami` value
-  - this is actually a 15 min process for this project because of elasticsearch
 - `yarn deploy:personal` to just deploy the functions
 - Lambdas are available behind `ghosts-api.binhrobles.com/{whoami}`
 - Cleanup! `yarn destroy:personal` || `yarn destroy:personal-complete`